An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems: Problem Statement and system model

 The first step of the estimation process is the spectral division.
-In fact, since the radar knows the transmitted frame, the channel information can be retrieved by taking the ratio of the whole received signal over the whole transmitted one, which results in \gls{LS}-\gls{CE} estimate of the channel.
-Then the estimation matrix $\boldsymbol{H}$ has entries as follows: \\
+Since the radar knows the transmitted frames, the channel information can be retrieved by calculating the ratio of the whole received signal over the whole transmitted one, which results in the \gls{LS}-\gls{CE} estimate of the channel.
+Then, estimation matrix $\boldsymbol{H}$ has entries as follows: \\